icela/FriceEngine/README.md

 Written in Kotlin, also work on Java, JRuby, Groovy and Scala.

 ## Why light?
-The release build jar is about 200kb only.<br/>
+The release build jar is about 300kb (with a 800kb Kotlin runtime) only.<br/>

 ## Why native?
 This engine is completely platform-independent: no JNI linkage, no native methods, everything is written in pure Kotlin.<br/>